-A. Joseph Warburton holds a shared appointment at Syracuse University, as Professor of Law and Finance at the College of Law and the Whitman School of Management.
+A. Joseph Warburton holds a shared appointment at Syracuse University, as Professor of Law at the College of Law and Professor of Finance at the Whitman School of Management.

-Warburton’s research focuses on corporate finance, corporate governance, financial intermediation, financial regulation, and bankruptcy.
+Professor Warburton’s research focuses on corporate finance, financial regulation, investment management, and bankruptcy & financial distress.
 His research is largely empirical, and focuses on areas where law and finance intersect.

-Warburton has published his research in leading law reviews and peer-reviewed journals, such as the Journal of Empirical Legal Studies and the Journal of Banking & Finance.
-He has been invited to present his work at academic and policy venues, including the American Finance Association, the American Law and Economics Association, the Conference on Empirical Legal Studies, and his papers have been accepted (three times) to the prestigious Yale-Stanford-Harvard junior faculty forum.
+Professor Warburton has published his research in leading law reviews and peer-reviewed journals, such as the Journal of Empirical Legal Studies and the Journal of Banking & Finance.
+He has been invited to present his work at leading academic and policy venues including the American Finance Association and the Conference on Empirical Legal Studies, and his papers have been accepted (three times) to the prestigious Yale-Stanford-Harvard junior faculty forum.

-His research has been cited in a number of Congressional hearings and White House reports and in publications such as The New York Times, The Washington Post, and Bloomberg.
-Warburton’s research has attracted significant outside funding, including major research grants from the John Templeton Foundation and the World Bank.
+His research has been cited in a number of Congressional hearings and White House reports and in publications such as the New York Times, Washington Post, and Bloomberg.
+Professor Warburton’s research has attracted significant outside funding, including major research grants from the John Templeton Foundation and the World Bank.

-Before his academic career, Warburton was a banking and finance attorney with the Wall Street law firm of Milbank, Tweed, Hadley & McCloy in New York City and with the law firm of Jenner & Block in Chicago.
-He also has served as in-house counsel with Wells Fargo and Global Crossing.
-In all, Warburton has nearly a decade of experience representing major financial institutions and public corporations in complex financing matters.
+Prior to his academic career, Professor Warburton was a banking and finance attorney with the Wall Street law firm of Milbank, Tweed, Hadley & McCloy in New York City and with the law firm of Jenner & Block in Chicago.
+Professor Warburton has also served as in-house counsel with Wells Fargo and Global Crossing.
+In all, Professor Warburton has nearly a decade of experience representing major financial institutions and public corporations in complex financing matters.